combat writing badge

 Q-SHIP :

-a WARSHIP camouflaged as a noncombatant vessel with its armament and other fighting equipment hidden, arranged with special provisions for quickly unmasking its weapons; also called "decoy ship".
-See DECOY, CAMO, DECEPTION. [nb: the Geneva Convention specifically prohibits entrapment, such as an ambush during a truce]
+a WARSHIP camouflaged as a noncombatant vessel with its armament and other defensive equipment hidden, arranged with special provisions for quickly unmasking its weapons; also called "decoy ship".
+Also, an anti-submarine platform disguised as a merchant ship with its guns, depth charges, and other fighting equipment concealed so as to invite SUBMARINE attack.
+See DECOY, CAMO, DECEPTION, ASW, GHOST SHIP. [nb: the Geneva Convention specifically prohibits entrapment, such as an ambush during a truce]

 Q-TAB :